google/or-tools/ortools/sat/doc/reference.md

 It is also a variable as it can appear in specific scheduling constraints:
 NoOverlap, NoOverlap2D, Cumulative.

-Optionally, an enforcement literal can be added to this constraint.
-This enforcement literal is understood by the same constraints.
-These constraints ignore interval variables with enforcement literals assigned to false.
+Optionally, an enforcement literal can be added to this constraint, in which case these scheduling constraints will ignore interval variables with enforcement literals assigned to false.
 Conversely, these constraints will also set these enforcement literals to false if they cannot fit these intervals into the schedule.

 ### Index
 ```python